-The Borough encourages bicycling as an easy option for transportation and provides amenities such as conveniently located bicycle racks and is installing bike fix it stations in several locations.
+The Borough encourages bicycling as an easy option for transportation and provides amenities such as conveniently located bicycle racks and bike fix it stations in several locations.
 And, to further encourage the walkability and bike ability of the community the Borough is establishing a pedestrian and bicycle pathway network.
 The pedestrian and bicycle pathway network in the Borough is a phased planning, design and construction project reflective of the Regional Official Map for Trails adopted in 2010 as part of the Regional Strategic Plan of Conoy Township, Elizabethtown Borough, Mount Joy Township, and West Donegal Township.
 Phases I-III are complete.

 Phase V is designed in partnership with Mount Joy Township to connect Elizabethtown Borough through Mount Joy Township to the popular Conewago Rail Trail.
 This phase is in the planning stages and funding sources are being evaluated for applicability.

 In addition to the expanded pedestrian and bicycle pathway network, the Borough adopted, in 2014, a Complete Streets Policy with an accompanying checklist.
 With the Complete Streets Policy in place, every street that is presented for resurfacing in the annual paving program is evaluated for safe, convenient, and appropriate vehicle, pedestrian, bicycle, ADA, and public transportation activity.